 - Post-secondary counseling and advising, as well as, assistance with the college application process and letters of recommendation

 - Short-term personal, social, and emotional counseling/support and crisis referrals as needed

 - Facilitation of parent/guardian/teacher communication

 - Other school-related duties, such as serving on committees or serving in extracurricular roles

 There are two permanent counselors assigned to the 9th grade Learning Community Team.
 These counselors focus specifically on helping students to successfully make the transition from middle to high school.
 Learn more about our 9LC Mission and happenings here: 9th Grade Learning Community.

-In tenth grade, all students will then be assigned (alphabetically) to a new School Counselor who will remain with these students for the next three years.
-This arrangement fosters a close relationship between students, families and their School Counselor, thereby making the high school experience more satisfying and complete.
+In tenth grade, all students will then be assigned (alphabetically) to a new school counselor who will remain with these students for the next three years.
+This arrangement fosters a close relationship between students, families, and their school counselors, thereby making the high school experience more satisfying and complete.